mahimayadav97/VS-Code/README.md

 ## Overview of the User Interface

-- **Model Selection**: Dropdown to choose between YOLOv8n and the fine-tuned model.
+- **Model Selection**: Choose between YOLOv8n and the fine-tuned model

 - **File Upload**: Button to browse and upload images/videos.
+-
 - **Results Display**: Area where processed media with annotations will be displayed.
+-

 ## File Uploading and Processing